What Is a Closing Disclosure Form? Example With Timeline

-One of the most important and detailed forms you’ll review before you close on a home loan is your closing disclosure.
-It contains five pages of information specifying the final terms and closing costs related to your mortgage, and it’s your last chance to verify that all of the numbers are correct before your closing.
+One of the most important forms you’ll receive before you close on a home loan is a closing disclosure, which lays out the final terms and costs of your mortgage.
+Reviewing this form is your last chance to verify that all of the numbers are correct before your closing.

-A closing disclosure is a five-page legal document that details the final terms of the mortgage loan you’re about to borrow.
-You’ll find information about your interest rate, closing costs, the terms of your loan, your monthly payment and many other valuable pieces of information about your mortgage.
+A closing disclosure is a five-page legal document that details the final terms of a mortgage loan.
+In it you’ll find information about your mortgage interest rate, closing costs, the terms of your loan, your monthly payment and many other valuable items of information about your mortgage.

 A closing disclosure gives you one last opportunity to make sure you’re comfortable borrowing based on the terms of the loan you originally applied for.
 It also holds the lender accountable for the accuracy of its initial quotes and, in some cases, requires the lender pay out of its pocket for fees that weren’t properly disclosed.